davidfrivas/davidfrivas/README.md

 <h1 align="center">Hi, I'm David Rivas</h1>
 <h3 align="center">A computer science student and neuroscience researcher based in New York</h3>

-- I’m currently enrolled in the MS Computer Science program at SUNY New Paltz
+- I’m currently enrolled in the MS Computer Science program at SUNY New Paltz.

 - I work as a Research Worker at Columbia University, Department of Psychiatry, with 5 years of experience in neuroscience research.
+My research investigates how disruptive mutations in the 'CHD8' gene contribute to risk for autism spectrum disorder.
+My current recent research projects involve using EEG to understand the role of CHD8 in underlying sleep architecture.

+- I'm currently developing an automated sleep stage classification system using mouse EEG/EMG data and implementing machine learning and deep learning models.

-- Some hobbies include portrait photography, music production, and crate digging old vinyl records
+- Some hobbies include portrait photography, music production, and crate digging old vinyl records.

 <h3 align="left">Connect with me:</h3>
 <p align="left">